United States Navy SEALs: Women

 Until December 2015, female sailors were barred from becoming Navy SEALs by naval regulation; however, this prohibition no longer exists.
 As early as August 2015, it was reported that the "Navy is planning to open its elite SEAL teams to women who can pass the grueling training regimen."
 In that same month, Admiral Jon Greenert, the Chief of Naval Operations at the time, said that "he and the head of Naval Special Warfare Command, Rear Admiral Brian Losey, believe that if women can pass the legendary six-month Basic Underwater Demolition/SEAL (BUD/S) training, they should be allowed to serve."
 On 3 December 2015, it was announced that there are now "no exceptions" to all military roles in the U.S., and women can become U.S. Navy SEALs.

-Since the Navy opened up special warfare jobs to female sailors in 2016, 18 women have attempted to pass Special Warfare Combatant-craft Crewmen (SWCC) and SEAL training.
+Since the Navy opened up special warfare jobs to female sailors in 2016 through July 2021, 18 women have attempted to pass Special Warfare Combatant-craft Crewmen (SWCC) and SEAL training with one successfully passing; however, the sole graduate chose a different community and did not reach BUD/S training.

 The Washington Examiner reported on 10 August 2017: "A woman aiming to become the first female Navy SEAL officer quit about a week into the initial training".

-In 2019, the Navy announced that an unnamed female officer was the first to successfully complete the SEAL Officer Assessment and Selection program (SOAS).
-She was one of a group of five female candidates to enter the program.
-She opted not to start BUD/S afterwards, instead choosing another assignment in the Navy.
+As of 2025, no woman has been able to finish the process to become a SEAL.